 - UPF headband – to keep your hairline from getting sunburnt while you’re in the water.
 I made fun of them until I got a weird forehead tan.
-Bonus: it holds your hair back in case you’re seasick.
+Bonus: it holds your hair back in case you’re seasick!

 - Dry bag – these are a must for dinghy trips to islands or swimming in to islands from the boat.
-I always test mine first before I put a phone or camera in.
+I always test mine first in a bathtub before I put a phone or camera in.
 You’ll press the air out and fold the top down several times before latching it to make it water-tight.

 - A duffle bag or large backpack – there won’t be room in the cabins for large or hardside luggage.

 - If you’re taking your own snorkeling equipment, consider a mesh bag.
 It will keep your stuff from getting mixed in with the boat’s equipment and you can easily rinse it out.

 - Reef-safe sunscreen like Sea2Sea or SunBum